 BFI-China, in collaboration with the Asian Bureau of Finance and Economic Research (ABFER), will host a series of virtual seminars to discuss emerging research on the economic implications of COVID-19 and its impact on China, Asia, and beyond.
 To present at a forthcoming seminar, please submit your research using this link.

-Please use the following link to join the seminar each week:
+The seminar will be held bi-weekly on Fridays.
+Please use the following link to join the seminar:

 If prompted for a password when joining the seminar, please enter 666021.